 “With everyone hooked to streaming content, several filmmakers, distributors, and producers said that they are considering taking the OTT path, instead of waiting for theatres to reopen.”

 Yet the existence of the OTT streaming platform, that many tout as competitors to traditional cinema, might lead to better days for the film industry.
 This is especially seeing that cinema and film-watching, which thrives on people coming together under a common roof, cannot function the same way it has until the virus struck.
 Indeed, this may well mark the beginning of a change in streaming habits and movie-watching come the next few months.

 How OTT Platforms Helps the Film Industry During COVID19 Lockdown?

-Here is a glimpse at why movie streaming services and OTT platforms in India can support the film industry while the country holes up against COVID-19.
+Here is a glimpse at why movie streaming services and Over the top platforms in India can support the film industry while the country holes up against COVID-19.

 A Theatrical Watching Experience

 The lines between cinemas and home theatres are growing more and more blurred with every advancement in technology.
 An OTT video streaming platform today has the potential to, if not match, come very close to providing a cinematic experience.
 Surround sound systems, massive televisions and virtual reality devices have made sure of this.

 At this point in time, an over-the-top platform might even offer VIP chances to watch a film without others in the vicinity, in the comfort of one’s own home.
 While this might not match a cinema in terms of thrill and excitement, it does allow filmmakers to showcase their work in the next best possible way.
 It also validates the efforts and money that have gone into the making of a film.